Aerith13/artisant/README.md

 Built on top of mumbai testnet.
-Requires migration since mumbai has depreciated.
+Requires migration since mumbai has deprecated.